chinmaywadhwa14/part-4-ai-solution-design/README.md

-# p# AI Solution Design for Telecom Customer Churn Prediction
+# AI Solution Design for Telecom Customer Churn Prediction

 ## Project Overview
 This project presents an AI-powered solution for predicting customer churn in the telecom industry.
 The goal is to identify customers who are likely to discontinue telecom services and help businesses take proactive retention actions.